 "Woods is a compelling young musician with a formidable technique and inspiring interpretations.
 His performances consistently reach the highest levels of artistry."

-Praised for his thoughtful and dynamic performances, pianist Brian Woods has emerged as a promising soloist in the United States and abroad.
-A native of Webster Groves in St. Louis, Missouri, he has enjoyed great success in several distinguished competitions including the Verona International Piano Competition, the American Prize, and the St. Louis Artist Presentation Society Auditions.
-His solo performances have led him to a wide variety of venues, from the Kauffman Center in Kansas City to concert halls in Italy and Ireland.
+Celebrated for his "heroism" and "convincing technique" (ArtsNash), American pianist Brian Woods has emerged as a compelling soloist of international acclaim.
+A native of Webster Groves in St. Louis, Missouri, he has enjoyed great success in several distinguished competitions such as the Verona International Piano Competition and the Artist Presentation Society Auditions.
+His artistic reputation has led to performances in venues around the world, from Powell Hall in Missouri to stages in Italy and Ireland.

-Following his debut concerto performance at age eighteen, Brian continues to build an extensive concerto repertoire, ranging from Tchaikovsky and Liszt's First Concerti to Beethoven's Fifth and Brahms' Second.
-He has since performed with the Masterworks Festival Orchestra, the University City Symphony Orchestra, and the Vanderbilt Oratorio Orchestra and Symphonic Choirs.
-Woods' concerto performances have been met with great acclaim from both audiences and the press.
-His passionate and expressive performances attract a wide array of listeners, from classical music veterans to first-time audiences.
+Following his debut concerto performance at age eighteen, Woods boasts a diverse concerto repertoire, ranging from Tchaikovsky and Liszt's First Concerti to Beethoven's Fifth, Brahms' Second, and Rachmaninoff's Third.
+He has since performed with such ensembles as the Masterworks Festival Orchestra, the Shenandoah University Orchestra, the University City Symphony Orchestra, and the Vanderbilt Oratorio Orchestra.
+Woods' concerto appearances have met great acclaim from both audiences and the press as his passionate and expressive performances attract a wide array of listeners, from classical music veterans to first-time audiences.

 Woods is equally at home performing the music of living composers.
 His work with the EDGE Ensemble in Virginia featured a complete program dedicated to the music of Israeli composer Avner Dorman, in addition to premieres by local composers and pieces by Ana Sokolovic and Joseph Schwantner.